 In addition to the above questions about e-commerce, ITIF suggests adding additional questions to the survey regarding consumer activities that will measure important inhibitors of the Internet economy.
 Specifically, ITIF recommends adding questions on the use of ad-blocking software (which reduces ad-based revenue for website operators) and intellectual property theft (which reduces the revenue of both legal content platforms and the content creators).
-ITIF suggests adding questions similar to the following:
+ITIF suggests the following additions: